blackowltr/blackowltr.github.io/docs/Testnet/Cosmos-Ecosystem/Aligned Layer/ins-aligned.md

 ```

 ### Step 2: Configuring Moniker
-Replace <your-moniker-name> with your own validator name
+Replace "your-moniker-name" with your own validator name
 ```shell
 MONIKER="YOUR_MONIKER_NAME"
 ```